IntentArchitect/Docs/articles/module-building/templates-general/tutorial-create-a-template/04-create-a-files-per-model-template/create-a-files-per-model-template.md

 1. Navigate to the `Module Builder` Designer.
 2. Create a new C# Template, call it `Entity`, and set its type to be `File per Model`.
+4. In the properties panel, under `C# Template Settings`, set its `Templating Method` to `T4 Templating`.
-3. In the properties panel, under `Template Settings`, set its `Designer` to `Domain` and Model Type to `Class`.
+4. In the properties panel, under `Template Settings`, set its `Designer` to `Domain` and Model Type to `Class`.

     > [!NOTE]
     > These options are available because we installed the `Intent.Modelers.Domain` Module's metadata in the previous step.
-4. Save your changes.
+5. Save your changes.
-5. Click on the status button at the bottom of the screen which detected changes made to the `My Modules` application (this will only happen if you have minimized the Software Factory Execution process, normally you would have to click on the `Run Software Factory` yourself).
+6. Click on the status button at the bottom of the screen which detected changes made to the `My Modules` application (this will only happen if you have minimized the Software Factory Execution process, normally you would have to click on the `Run Software Factory` yourself).
-6. Click `APPLY CHANGES`.
+7. Click `APPLY CHANGES`.

 [!Video-Loop videos/module-builder-create-entity-template.mp4]